 Lab philosophy and values

-Our lab is dedicated to conducting impactful research while fostering a culture of inclusion, equity, teamwork, professionalism, curiosity, and ethical conduct.
+Our lab is dedicated to conducting impactful research while fostering a culture of fairness, belonging, teamwork, professionalism, curiosity, and ethical conduct.
 We aim to contribute to both science and society through rigorous virology research and the dissemination of our findings.

 We are dedicated to advancing the Belonging at Cornell framework, which is in line with Cornell’s founding principle “…any person… any study”.